suixuhui/MTCEN/README.md

 # MTCEN
-This repo contains the code for our ICASSP 2022 paper:
+If you use our code in your work, please cite us.

-A MULTI-TASK LEARNING FRAMEWORK FOR CHINESE MEDICAL PROCEDURE ENTITY NORMALIZATION.
-Xuhui Sui, Kehui Song, Baohang Zhou, Ying Zhang, Xiaojie Yuan
+*Xuhui Sui, Kehui Song, Baohang Zhou, Ying Zhang, Xiaojie Yuan.
+2022.
+A Multi-task Learning Framework for Chinese Medical Procedure Entity Normalization.
+2022 IEEE International Conference on Acoustics, Speech and Signal Processing.*